-Muscle Cramp vs Muscle Spasms:
+Muscle Cramp vs Muscle Spasm:

 What's the Difference?

-Your own body has a built-in protection system and will use a muscle spasm as a way to shield after an injury or disease.
-This system works in two ways, restrict movement of the injury site acting like a protective splint and guard against pain; a painful herniated disk, the muscles in the back will spasm to help prevent 'more' pain from happening.
+Your own body has a built-in protection system and will use a muscle spasm as a way to shield itself after an injury or disease.
+This system works in two ways, (1) restricting movement of the injury site (basically acting like a protective splint to freeze up the joint) and (2) guarding against pain.
+Take a herniated disk - muscles in the back will spasm to help prevent 'more' pain from happening.

 Most muscles cramps are very short lived and can easily be relieved with a few simple remedies.
 First, when the muscle cramp happens stop your activity and try gentle stretching and massaging the muscle.

-- Leg cramps; Hamstring muscle cramp (back of your thigh), gently up a small amount of your weight on the leg with the cramp and bending your knee slightly, or sit or lie down with you leg out straight and pull the top of the foot toward your head.
+Hamstring muscle cramp (back of your thigh), gently up a small amount of your weight on the leg with the cramp and bending your knee slightly, or sit or lie down with you leg out straight and pull the top of the foot toward your head.

 - Hand cramps; opening and closing your hands either by themselves or with some sort of resistance device like a grip strengthener or stress ball.

-- Arm cramps; Triceps stretch (Back of your arm).
+Triceps stretch (Back of your arm).
 Bring one of your elbows across your body, towards the opposite shoulder.
 Use your other hand to bring your elbow closer to your shoulder.
 Hold for 10 to 20 seconds, then switch sides.
 Alternate method: raise your arm over your head and bend your elbow all the way so your hand is behind your neck.
 Use your other arm to stabilize your elbow.
 Hold for 10-20 seconds, then switch sides.
 You should feel either of these stretches in the back of your arm.

 - Shoulder/Upper back cramps; Trapezius muscle stretch, do super shoulder shrugs, pulling your shoulders all the way to your ears, hold for a few seconds and let them fall to a relaxed position.
 Rolling your shoulders in both directions.
 Side to side stretch, sitting up straight, with your feet flat and shoulders back, grab onto the bottom of your chair with your right hand.
 Then slowly tilt your head sideways, bringing your left ear toward your left shoulder until you feel a gentle stretch along the right side of your neck and shoulder.
 Hold for 10 to 15 seconds; repeat on the opposite side.